Chart Color Schemes

 Educational attainment in Tumbi Umbi aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.3%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 42.5% of residents aged 15+ holding them, including advanced diplomas (12.1%) and certificates (30.4%).
+Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 42.5% of residents aged 15+ holding such qualifications - advanced diplomas at 12.1% and certificates at 30.4%.
+Educational participation is high, with 28.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education